-In the past 20 years, my company, New Edge Performance, has assessed most of our participants in both our corporate and athlete coaching practice, through group speaking engagements and at conferences.
-The results show that approximately 80% of people do not have an adequate level of key performance skills to be a high performer.
+In the past 20 years, my company, John Haime Performance, has assessed most of our participants in both our corporate and athlete coaching practice, in our own work with our clients – or at conferences where we are hired to speak.
+The results show that approximately 82% of the participants do not have an adequate level of fundamental performance skills to be a consistently high performer.
 Skills range from self-awareness, to confidence to essential leadership capabilities.

-These skills are regularly targets of development in organizations – but we know there is never the reinforcement, detail and process needed to hone them to lasting strengths.
+These skills are sometimes targets of development in organizations – but we know there is never the reinforcement, detail and process needed to hone them to lasting strengths.
 The one or two-day workshop will create awareness and some teambuilding opportunities, but without ongoing reinforcement and commitment, participants will always fall back to old habits.
 The result of any short-term development almost always falls short of what is needed to move the needle.
 Building and breaking habits takes time.
-A coaching program and a customized plan can ensure positive shift happens.
+A coaching program and a customized plan, if structured well, can ensure positive shift happens.

 There are so many critical benefits and advantages to coaching that help individuals be more effective and efficient at work.
-Skills like leadership are technical.
+Performance and leadership skills are technical.
 An ongoing feedback loop is needed to help build and implement the skills in real-time.
 And, don’t underestimate the value of more enjoyment.
 When we are more competent, confident and purposeful at work, the environment and culture within us and around us shifts … to a better place.

 Confidence is the X factor in performance.
 There is a lack of it among leaders.

 In a recent study on business coaching, 97% of leaders who received coaching reported more self-confidence in their business decisions.